-We've updated our previous review to include some new innovative products that include a grill/smoker and models with interchangeable cooking surfaces.
-We scored each contender based on its BTU output, burner control, weight, ease of transport, cooking area and wind resistance.
+We updated our previous review to include some new innovative products that include a grill/smoker, grills that are tiny and super versatile, products that bring high-end construction and design to compact form-factor, and models with interchangeable cooking surfaces.
+After purchasing each model and testing for months, we scored each contender based on its BTU output, burner control, weight, ease of transport, cooking area and wind resistance.
 The table above shows the comparative scores of all the products tested, and the metrics below describe the significance of each category as well as top scoring products.

 For this metric, we looked at the number of BTU (British thermal units) each product generated.
 The BTU is a unit of energy equal to about 1055 joules.
 It is the required amount of energy to heat or cool one pound of water by one degree Fahrenheit.
 Maximum output scores were also determined by how many burners each product has and how well they work.

 The Coleman RoadTrip LXX led this category with 22,000 BTUs and received a high score in this metric because the high power output is a breeze to control with its two individual burners.
 We liked that we could use one burner to cook something small, thus conserving fuel.